Siege of Utica: Prelude

 In early 205 BC Scipio left Iberia, returned to Rome and was elected to the senior position of consul.
 He had anticipated an invasion of North Africa while still in Spain and so had opened negotiations with the Numidian leaders whose North African lands lay to the west of Carthaginian territory, Masinissa and Syphax.
 He failed to win over the latter, but made an ally of the former.

 There was intense debate in the Roman Senate over Scipio's plan, in particular whether it was wise to attempt an invasion of North Africa when Hannibal was still campaigning in Italy with a Carthaginian army – and, if so, whether Scipio was the best person to lead it.
 There was a political compromise by which Scipio gained most of what he had hoped for.
-It was decided that he be given Sicily as his consular province; Sicily was the best location to launch an invasion of the Carthaginian homeland from and then logistically support it.
+It was decided that he be given Sicily as his consular province; Sicily was the best location from which to launch an invasion of the Carthaginian homeland and then logistically support it.
 However, commitment to the enterprise was less than wholehearted: Scipio was given command of the two legions already based in Sicily and permission to cross to Africa on his own judgement, but was only allowed to call for volunteers to build up his consular army – not conscript troops, as was usual.

 The total number of men available to Scipio and how many of them travelled to Africa is unclear; the ancient historian Livy gives totals for the invasion force of either 12,200, 17,600 or 35,000.
 Modern historians estimate a combat strength of 25,000–30,000, of whom more than 90% were infantry.
 With up to half of the complement of his legions being fresh volunteers, and with no fighting having taken place in Sicily for the past five years, Scipio instigated a rigorous training regime.
 This lasted for approximately a year.
 At the same time a vast quantity of food and materiel was gathered, and large numbers of merchant ships to transport it and his troops, and warships to escort the transports were assembled.